uno1982/UE4.27_OnlineSubsystemSteamFix/README.md

 JoinedLobbyList.RemoveSingleSwap(LobbyId.AsShared());

 The results will actually return counted out as NumResults in the log but the return value is false after a timeout.

+**Place the OnlineSubsystemSteam Folder in your Project/Plugins Directory to override the engine plugin**

 **Note:**
 There are quite a bit of concerns and forum post out there regarding this behavior with devs unsure as to exactly what is going on as some report session results working and others not.